kotomiDu/GameSynthText/README.md

 <img src="./data/source/step2.png" height = "200"  />

 ### Step 3: Input the character property what you want.
 Here is the example for character “WINNER WINNER CHICKEN DINNER”.
-Input `40` for the font size , choose color by clicking `open color palette` button, input `1` for the reusing number for each image, input ```1``` for the text number in each image, set the text content by clicking `import text source` button with a `txt` file or entering text directly in the box area.
+* Input `40` for the font size
+* Choose color by clicking `open color palette` button
+* Input `1` for the reusing number for each image
+* Input ```1``` for the text number in each image
+* Set the text content by clicking `import text source` button with a `txt` file or entering text directly in the box area.

 <img src="./data/source/step3.png" height = "200"  />